kmkr/splendid-nudibranch/content.md

 Location		Cod Hole, Great Barrier Reef, Australia
 Tags			2013 cod
 Latin			Epinephelus tukula
 Description		This fish is bold.
 It may come really close and will sometimes tamper with your dive gear.
-It's latin name tukula means "man-eater" due to its large size, but it means no harm - just a curious and social fish.
+It's latin name tukula means "man-eater" due to its large size, but it means no harm - it's just a curious and social fish.